jamesocoder/myProjects/docker/vite_ts/README.md

 - [x] Add compose watch demonstration
 - [ ] Add secrets file access from the container
+    - This does not seem possible.
+Browser clients aren't allowed to read any files that aren't directly served to them, so Node's `fs` library is only for backend applications, not browser applications.
+A secret file mounted to a container by Docker can't be read by any code executed by a browser.
+    - Next possible step forward is to create a backend container, mount the secrets there instead, serve it to the frontend container, then display it on the frontend.
+    - Secrets should be removed from the frontend once the backend is ready.
+They're left in for now so I remember how to mount them.

 ## How to run